mlefkon/nas-forwarder-vpn/README.md

 ### Attach the Domain to your new Cloud Server

-  Use a free product like [Traefik](https://traefik.io/) to secure your domain name with the (also free) [Let's Encrypt](https://letsencrypt.org/) Certificate Authority.
+  Use a free product like [Traefik](https://traefik.io/) to handle your domain name with the (also free) [Let's Encrypt](https://letsencrypt.org/) Certificate Authority.

   First `ssh root@(IP Address)` into your cloud server and remove any current VPN you may have up: